By Sam Abelow

 New Age thought is largely based a happy, idealized form of spirituality, which assimilated and hence bastardized Jung’s deep and thoroughly articulated body of work.
 For this reason, when teaching or learning about Jung’s ideas, entanglement with myopic New Age thought is all too common.

-Upon connecting with a professor a professor within the Spiritual Mind Body Institute (SMBI) at the Columbia Teacher’s college, the last thing I expected was to witness Jung’s ideas being drastically misconstrued.
+Upon connecting with a professor within the Spiritual Mind Body Institute (SMBI) at the Columbia Teacher’s college, the last thing I expected was to witness Jung’s ideas being drastically misconstrued.
 It’s upsetting for me to see this happen within an institution like Columbia College.

 Rejection of the New Age and the Role of the Shaman

 Ever since I grew out of New Age beliefs, I’ve made a great effort to understand the underpinnings of the movement.
-I wanted an explanation of why this watered-down spirituality was so attractive to me.
+I wanted an explanation as to why this watered-down spirituality was so attractive to me.
 Loosely speaking, those associated with the New Age tend towards hokey aphorisms that cherry-pick from various disciplines and schools of thought.
 Often referenced are the ideas of Carl Gustav Jung, the renowned psychologist who developed the theory of the Collective Unconscious.

 What I have come to understand after much thought, is that there’s a missing position in the Western world for the type of person who most commonly takes on the stereotypical New Age personality.
 The weird guy with crystal wraps and Om tattoos offering to bless your aura is, in fact, attempting to embody the age-old role of the shaman.
 In primitive societies, the shaman was an accepted social role in which an unusual individual mediated the realms of mystery to advise, heal, and assist the community.
 This type, ever present today, is always intuitive, creative and interested in aesthetics.
 But, the lack of intellectual rigor and tradition within the modern-day New Age keeps those potential shaman-types from fully contributing to our collective understanding consciousness, mental health and art.
 These beliefs also tend to keep the individuals of this type restricted from personal integration and adaptation to the collective world.